-More Guns Are Used In Self-Defense Than Violent Crime Suggests Data Never Made Public By The CDC
+More Guns Are Used In Self-Defense Than Violent Crime, Suggests Newly-Found Data Never Made Public By The CDC

-According to unreleased statistics from the Centers for Disease Control and Prevention (CDC), guns are used more for self-defense than used to commit crimes.
-Gary Kleck, a Florida State University criminologist, found never-made-public figures from the agency that suggest nearly 2.5 million people use a gun to defend themselves every year, significantly more than use a gun in crimes.
+According to unreleased statistics from the Centers for Disease Control and Prevention, guns are used more for self-defense than used to commit crimes.
+Gary Kleck, a Florida State University criminologist, found figures from the agency that suggest nearly 2.5 million people use a gun to defend themselves every year, significantly more than those that use a gun in crimes.

-Through several surveys conducted in the late 1990s, the CDC tried to find out how often a registered gun owner uses a firearm for self-defense and how that relates to guns used in violent crime.
-Per a Reason report, the results of the surveys were never released, but Kleck was just recently able to obtain the information.
+Through several surveys conducted in the late 1990s, the CDC tried to find out how often a registered gun owner used a firearm for self-defense and how that relates to guns used in violent crime.
+According to a Reason report, the results of the surveys were never released, but Kleck was recently able to obtain the information.

 “[The] CDC never reported the results of those surveys, does not report on their website any estimates of DGU [defensive uses of guns] frequency, and does not even acknowledge that they ever asked about the topic in any of their surveys,” wrote Kleck in his recent report.